kragen/derctuo/markdown/cyclic-fabrication-systems.md

 anions formed by producing hydrogen gas.
 But nickel chloride is highly acidic, not basic.)

-Because the nickel's crystal structure is relatively compatible with the steel's, it can form a strongly adherent film on the surface.
+Because the nickel’s crystal structure is relatively compatible with the steel’s, it can form a strongly adherent film on the surface.

 This process, and analogous processes using other metals, is used in seven main ways, three of which are more or less geometry production:

 1. **Electroplating** of a thin film of metal on the surface of some substrate, which might even be a film of graphite paint.
-This can be used for appearance's sake (as in the case of gold-plating base metals for costume jewelry) or to modify some other aspect of the object's properties.
+This can be used for appearance’s sake (as in the case of gold-plating base metals for costume jewelry) or to modify some other aspect of the object’s properties.
 For example, steel thus plated with nickel or chrome is harder and less prone to corrosion.
 (I think it might also be less prone to fatigue.)